jescab01/ThalamusInRSFC_2023/Readme.md

-Some of these scripts require the use of Toolbox located at: .... .
+Some of these scripts require the use of the Toolbox located at: https://github.com/jescab01/toolbox.